Introduction to Design Systems

 A design system defines the visual and behavioral principles of a product.
 It explains not only how things look but also how they work together.
 Each element follows the same logic, forming a shared language that helps teams create interfaces with intention and precision.
 This sense of order allows creativity to flourish within clear boundaries rather than being limited by them.

 Not every project requires a complete design system.
-Today, many teams use design tokens and code-backed components so that updates to colors, spacing, or typography can be rolled out consistently across Figma, codebases, and platforms.
+Today, many teams use design tokens and code-backed components to roll out updates to colors, spacing, or typography consistently across Figma, codebases, and platforms.
 For smaller products, adopting just a few parts, such as tokens, color rules, or reusable components, can already bring visible improvement.
 Larger teams may build an entire ecosystem that grows and evolves over time.
 What matters is not the size of the system but how well it supports the people who use it.

 Details